land-rover/safegraph-brand-analysis/README.md

     [In] scipy.spatial.distance.euclidean(chop, otheradj)
     [Out] 0.40933726183689456

 I wrote a function called `display_cbg`for a reader-friendly view of a CBG in brand space.
-Nothing special (you can write your own): just another way of looking at the same $(1 \times  B)$ slice.
+Nothing special (you can write your own): just another way of looking at the same $(1 \times  B)$ slice for CHOP.

     [In] display_cbg('530330075005', kingmonth)
     [Out] 						530330075005